What is Stitchery Crossover?

 How Can I Join Stitchery Crossover?

-The Stitchery Crossover membership program is undergoing some exciting changes.
-Membership is currently closed to new members but will re-launch later in 2020.
-To add yourself to the interest list so you can receive the most current information about the program's re-introduction, CLICK HERE and fill in the interest form to add your name to our "Very Special Stitchers Interest List!"
+The Mia Rosa class is being introduced in waves.
+The first course includes a complete kit, and due to challenges in the craft supply chain, some material and product shipments are delayed.
+To add yourself to the interest list so you can receive the most current information about the newest Hummingbird Highway program's, CLICK HERE and complete the interest form to add your name to our "Very Special Stitchers Interest List!"

 Some Items in My Mia Rosa Kit are different from the Course description, should I be concerned?

 2020 has been a challenging year for supply chain management.
 As a result some of the items in the Mia Rosa kit may vary from one kit to the next and from those items shown in the course content.
 Substitutions have been made, but none of the replaced items should impact your project results.
 In particular thread supplies have been especialy challenged.
 I am working directly with thread manufacturers to ensure your kit is not compromised, however, in terms of 12 weight quilting thread in the kit - the yellow and blue colors described in the course may have been substituted for a different warm and cool thread color until warehouse supplies are replenished.
 This thread color variance will have absolutely no impact on the final result of your project.